 Below the Hakataramea confluence the river opens on to the Waitaki flood plains and becomes braided and unstable.
-Fishing opportunities from here down to the mouth vary greatly dependent on the flow levels.
+Fishing opportunities from here down to the mouth vary greatly dependant on the flow levels.

 As a guide, fishing is best when flows are below 300 cumecs but some good opportunities still exist between 300-350 cumecs.
 Many locals regard the river downstream from the Hakataramea confluence as "unfishable" when flows reach 400 cumecs.
-Shoreline anglers generally target salmon between the mouth and Ferry Road access points while Jet boat anglers usually target salmon in the stretch of river between the mouth and Duntroon.
-Zed spinners in a range of sizes from 14-44 grams are a go-to option for salmon.